-First, I think its good to get into the habit of describing direction in terms of North South etc. This at least provides a consistancy in my written logs.
+First, I think its good to get into the habit of describing direction in terms of North South etc. This at least provides a consistency in my written logs.

-Secondly, once the eyepice and iPad grids are alligned for the same bit of sky, its then very easy to draw an imaginary line between my starting position and the target on the iPad and mentally transfer that angle when looking through the eyepice to move the scope the requisit number of hops.
+Secondly, once the eyepiece and iPad grids are aligned for the same bit of sky, its then very easy to draw an imaginary line between my starting position and the target on the iPad and mentally transfer that angle when looking through the eyepiece to move the scope the requisite number of hops.

 All in all, an enjoyable 80 minutes practising a technique that I’m crap at.